theperiyar/periyarinternational/content/english/blog/Submission.md

 button_label : "Submit Files"
 is_event: false
 show_breadcrumb: false
-show_register_button: true
+show_register_button: false
-show_form: true
+show_form: false
 form_url: "https://formkeep.com/p/cc5a96d187c5377fc07ec601937c745b?embedded=1"
 show_related_events: false
 form_name: "Submission Form"
 ---

 Welcome back!
 We hope the journey of participating in Periyar's 146th birthday event has been thrilling!
-Kindly submit your essay or drawing in PDF or JPEG format, with a file size not exceeding 2MB.
+We freezed the submission.
+We will meet you in the event.
 Thank you!